jordanbolling/jordanbolling/README.md

 <h1>Hi, I'm Jordan! </h1>

-I'm a recent graduate in Business Analytics.
-I'm Eager to launch a career in a highly innovative and collaborative environment, with the ability to contribute across various business units.
+I'm a problem-solver.
+I have experience in data analysis and designing AI-driven automation workflows.
+Below is a list of my projects!

 <h2>👨‍💻 Business Analytics Projects:</h2>